microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 In this workshop we will be working on Azure AI Studio, focusing especially on the playground feature.

 1. On the Desktop, click on **Microsoft Edge** browser.
-2. Type +++https://ai.azure.com+++ on the search box to access Azure AI Studio.
-The browser will open a new tab with the Azure AI Studio Homepage as shown in the following image.
+Navigate to the second browser tab which will be showing the Azure AI Studio Homepage as shown in the following image.

 ![Homepage of Azure AI Studio](./Images/aistudio-homepage.png)